Get all the latest Airbnb data for Can Tho

 Is short-term renting allowed in Can Tho in 2026?

-The main legal framework comes from Vietnam's Law on Tourism (2017) and Decree 168/2017/ND-CP, which establish tourist accommodation conditions.
+The main legal framework is Vietnam’s tourism-accommodation framework, especially the Law on Tourism 2017 and Decree 168/2017, because these rules cover tourist accommodation services across Vietnam, including Can Tho.

 For a more general view, you can read our article detailing what exactly foreigners can own and buy in Vietnam.